HomeDing/HomeDing/README.md

 These elements and the data flow and activities between elements can be configured without compiling a new firmware.
 It is extensible by adding new specific Elements.

-The devices run stand-alone only connected to the local WiFi and provide information and control of the device using a built-in web server.
+The devices run stand-alone only connected to the local WiFi and provides information and control of the device using a built-in web server and web services.

 Documentation can be found in at [HomeDing documentation site](https://homeding.github.io)